ratatatatat/MardownFileTest/IFTTT_tutorial.md

 Click on the device and then the following tabs on the left i2c_exp&gt;&gt;oled-exp.
 You should reach the following screen.

 ![Imgur](http://i.imgur.com/hGtCfrl.png)

+Side Note:We have just selected the ubus command to control the Oled Display via the Onion Cloud.
+You can select another tab to issue a different command to the Omega.
+Using the steps below as a baseline, you can easily control any of the expansions using similar steps below.

+Back to the tutorial:

 In the command field enter:
 ```